 Integer to Floating Conversion

 Conversion from integer to floating is easy, we simply set the exponent field to 31 and then normalize.
 This is because our mantissa representation can can be thought of as an integer in units of 2–31.
-The code given here is fairly tightly optimized, taking advantage of the known register use of NORMALIZE and using a nonstandard approach to saving the return address.
+The code below is optimized, it makes use of the known register use of NORMALIZE and it saves the return address in a register.

 Floating to Integer Conversion

 Conversion of floating-point numbers to integer is a bit more complex, but only because we have no pre-written denormalize routine that will set the exponent field to 31.
 Instead, we need to write this ourselves.
-Where the normalize routine shifted the mantissa left and decremented the exponent until the number was normalized, the floating to integer conversion routine will have to shift the mantissa right and increment the exponent until the exponent has the value 31.
+Where the normalize routine shifted the mantissa left and decremented the exponent, floating to integer conversion involves shifting the mantissa right and incrementing the exponent until the exponent reaches 31.